ErickSumUp/svircuit-ui/MIGRATION.md

   `DateInput`, `SideNavigation`) live in `src/lib/stories/` and may compose atomic components.
 - **Native over libraries.** Popover API, CSS anchor positioning, `<dialog>`, `Intl`, container queries and `prefers-color-scheme` instead of JS dependencies.
+- **Native authoring where the element is expressive.** Prefer letting the consumer write the markup through snippets over a data-driven props contract when the HTML element already says it better — tables being the case that settled this.
+A props array is right when the component has to own cross-cutting state, not merely to avoid children.
+- **Readable in one pass.** Circuit's internals are not a target to copy.
+Where circuit carries dual-shaped props and normalization helpers for backwards compatibility, pick one shape: we have no consumers to keep happy.
+Normalize in the script and keep the markup dumb enough to read as HTML.
 - **Icons are inlined** as SVG per component rather than pulled from `@sumup-oss/icons`.
 - Each ported component ships with: the component, a unit test, a `*.stories.svelte`, an `*.mdx` doc page, an export in `src/lib/index.ts`, and a browser check of the rendered result.